 Alternatively, the file can be edited in Excel.
 In the local mode, the rule file is opened in Excel, and changes become available in OpenL Tablets WebStudio upon Excel file saving.
-In the remote mode, the file must be saved locally and after modifying, uploaded directly in Rules Editor as described in Exporting, Updating, and Editing a Module or via the repository.
+In the remote mode or if a demopolicy file exists, clicking the Open button initiates file download.
+After editing the file locally, it can be uploaded back to the project in Rules Editor as described in Exporting, Updating, and Editing a Module or via the repository.